 Terminology refers to terms (words or phrases) that have pre-defined translations.
-In Lilt, terminology is held inside the Termbase (TB) of Lilt Memories, where each TB entry contains a source term and a target term.
+In Lilt, terminology is held inside the Data Source as Termbase (TB) entries, where each TB entry contains a source term and a target term.

 Terminology in Lilt Translate

-When a document is opened in Lilt Translate, Lilt automatically searches the associated Lilt Memory for matching TB entries that are marked as reviewed.
-When a match is found, the term is highlighted in orange in the following places:
+When a document is opened in Lilt Translate, Lilt automatically searches the associated Data Source for matching TB entries that are marked as reviewed.
+When a match is found, the term is highlighted in the following places:

 - Translation suggestions: The Contextual AI Engine displays terminology suggestions in orange.